 - This is done by dragging components from the Programming Pallet or Operations Pallet and dropping them on the canvas. - At the point of drop, most components display a dialogue so that a variant of the component can be chosen and configured.
-This process will set the component's input and output fields, and usually the default value of input fields (to save you from having to set them using a data flow or constant). - The arrow on the left is for the component inputs, the arrow on the right is for the component outputs and the arrow at the bottom can be used to handle errors incurred by the component. - Initially, the component's titles and borders are greyed out.
+This process will set the component's input and output fields, and usually the default value of input fields (to save you from having to set them using a data flow or constant). - The arrow on the left is for the component inputs, the arrow on the right is for the component outputs and the arrow at the bottom can be used to handle errors when the component is executed (by connecting it to a component that handles the error). - Initially, the component's titles and borders are greyed out.
 This is because it doesn't yet have any input flows to activate it.
 It is effectively commented out code until at least one input or control flow is passed to it (see Programming Pallet for a description of component activation).